 By developing an app, ride sharing bookings and payments are made very easily, while revenues for drivers are digitally reported to the tax authorities.
 To date 33% of the residents in Tolg use the system.
 This in turn has enhanced the social capital of the village as people now have more opportunities to spend time together (in the cars).
 As a result, several local development projects have been initiated and villagers sense that their village has become more attractive.

-The Mobilsamåkning service is now implemented and available in 13 rural communities across Sweden and is currently being tested in Holland.
-The main challenge reported from other villages trying to set up the system, has been to get villagers accustomed to driving their neighbors instead of just driving on their own.
+The Mobilsamåkning service was implemented in 13 rural communities across Sweden and also tested in Holland.
+The main challenge reported from other villages trying to set up the system, was to get villagers accustomed to driving their neighbors instead of just driving on their own.
 Many people still prefer that freedom.
-Successful implementation of Mobilsamåkning requires a broad consensus from villagers, bottom-up, on the necessity and benefits of ride sharing.
-It also requires some funding from the municipality to set up the system and to work continuously on marketing to get a solid number of active users onboard.
+Successful implementation of Mobilsamåkning required a broad consensus from villagers, bottom-up, on the necessity and benefits of ride sharing.
+It also required some funding from the municipality to set up the system and to work continuously on marketing to get a solid number of active users onboard.

 Ylläs Around and YlläsTiketti – piloting Maas, mobility and tourism-related services in rural Finland

 Ylläs is a popular ski resort located in the municipality of Kolari in Lapland Province of Finland.
 Tourism is an important economic activity in the area.
 In order to make the area more assessible for